Friðrik Þór Friðriksson: Biography

 Fridriksson started his film making career with experimental films and documentaries in the early 1980s.
 In 1987, he founded The Icelandic Film Corporation that became Iceland's most important film production company.
 The company produces his films and works with other Icelandic directors as well as producers.
 His international reputation led the company to build a network of internationally well-established co-production partner companies, including Lars von Trier's Zentropa and Francis Ford Coppola's American Zoetrope.

 He made his debut as a film director with Skytturnar (White Whales) in 1987.
 His second feature Children of Nature (1991) was nominated for an Oscar as Best Foreign Language Film (it was also Iceland's first nomination in this category).
 Children of Nature took the Grand Prize at the 4th Yubari International Fantastic Film Festival in February 1993.

 Friðrik also starred in Lars von Triers 2006 comedy film The Boss of It All.

 In 2010, he made a documentary A Mother's Courage: Talking Back to Autism and a feature film Mamma Gógó; both premiered at the Toronto International Film Festival.A Mother's Courage: Talking Back to Autism was nominated for the Voice award in 2010.

-In 2015, together with Bergur Bernburg he co-directed Sjóndeildarhringur (Horizon), a documentary about Georg Guðni Hauksson, which premiered at Toronto International Film Festival.
+In 2015, together with Bergur Bernburg, he co-directed Sjóndeildarhringur (Horizon), a documentary about Georg Guðni Hauksson, which premiered at Toronto International Film Festival.

+In 2024 he participated in the 46th Moscow Film Festival in Russia.